a-h/templ/docs/docs/09-commands-and-tools/03-live-reload.md

 ## Alternative 2: air

-Air can handle `*.go` files, but doesn't ship with a proxy to automatically reload pages, and requires a `toml` configuration file for operation.
+Air can handle `*.go` files and also ships with a proxy since version [1.52.0](https://github.com/air-verse/air/releases/tag/v1.52.0).
+It requires a `toml` configuration file for operation.

 See https://github.com/cosmtrek/air for details.